bRAWcap 1.1.0

 2. Buffered Receiver

-3. Timestamp Inspector
+3. Receive Timestamp Inspector

 Macro Definition Documentation

-◆ BRAWCAP_RX_COPY_PACKETS_DEFAULT
+◆ BRAWCAP_PACKET_SIZE_MAX

 #include <brawcap_types_shared.h>